MXRK-DEV/Pulseboard/readme.md

 Built with a containerized microservices architecture, PulseBoard is designed to be cloud-native, highly available, and scalable from day one.

+> **Want this deployed automatically instead of following the manual steps below?** See [`createpulse`](https://github.com/MXRK-DEV/createpulse) and [`destroypulse`](https://github.com/MXRK-DEV/destroypulse), also pinned on my GitHub — they automate this entire build-out and teardown end to end.

 ---

 ## System Architecture